Konrad-Jalowy/mycodingnotes/vanilla-js/algorithms/README.md

 - if i is not lowest we swap i and j
 - purpose of inner loop is to check if i is lowest (in the right place) or not and find the lowest (its index)
 - purpose of main loop is to go from left to right and swap if its needed, put the lowest on the left
+### Time complexity
+- Time complexity O n^2 (nested loops)
+- Why better than bubble sort: less swaps.
+Say you bubble sort arr that has 9 at the start, then some numbers (less that 9).
+To push 9 to the end you swap, swap, swap...
+In selection sort you put the lowest at the first... you swap once.
+One swap per one run of the outer loop... thats the only difference...